jjrivera3/NBA-App/README.md

 # NBA Player Stats App

-Welcome to HEAT CHECK HUB, your go-to source for the latest NBA player stats, 2K ratings, live game scores, schedules, standings, and player news.
+Welcome to **HEAT CHECK HUB**, your go-to source for the latest NBA player stats, 2K ratings, live game scores, schedules, standings, and player news.
 Dive deep into detailed statistics, compare real-life performance with 2K ratings, and stay updated with everything NBA.
 Stay in the game with us!

 ## Features